 A contemporary take on Chinese cuisine with a nod to tradition

-The romantic black and gold Yellow Pot restaurant creates a refined ambience where Chinese cuisine is the headline act with a menu of authentic and innovative dishes.
+The romantic black and gold Yellow Pot restaurant creates a refined ambiance where Chinese cuisine is the headline act with a menu of authentic and innovative dishes.
+Singaporean chef Sebastian Goh brings out delicious fare rooted in Traditional Chinese Medicine beliefs yet free of medicinal aromas.
 Next door in the bar, each cocktail is also a nod to a much-loved Chinese ingredient, including various teas and ingredients integral to Chinese medicine.

 Yellow Pot’s diverse bar menu showcases top-shelf spirits, premium wines, local craft beers, artisan Chinese teas and cocktails expertly injected with nostalgic and much-loved Eastern influences.
 A must-try is the bar’s signature cocktail Escape to Kaifeng.

 Next to the Yellow Pot Restaurant you'll find antiquarian-themed bar, where the hotel’s signature cocktail Escape to Kaifeng combines Tanqueray gin and chrysanthemum cordial, crowned with the flower itself.
 Guess the color.

 Tanjong Pagar is a food lover's paradise.
 Join the father and daughter team Yixing Xuan Teahouse for a spot of tea appreciation or head over the road to the Maxwell Food Center to sample second- and third-generation hawker recipes.

 An edible garden and bar at Max's Rooftop

 With our sister hotel Six Senses Maxwell just a short walk away, head up to the roof for lunch and you'll crunch on freshly picked herbs and vegetables.
 No food miles here - in fact barely a few food meters - and the views over the city are a treat too.